-What's behind Belarus latest troops movements along the border with Ukraine?
+What's behind Belarus' latest troops movements along the border with Ukraine?

 During a press conference on Wednesday, Ukraine’s presidential advisor Oleksiy Arestovych said Ukraine sees “no signs of preparations for an attack on Ukraine” from the Belarusian armed forces.
 According to him these are regular and scheduled military exercises, and all the troop movements were of a planned nature.

-As Bne IntelliNews has previously reported, the Russian military activity in Belarus has today notably decreased since beginning of the invasion.
+As bne IntelliNews has previously reported, the Russian military activity in Belarus has today notably decreased since beginning of the invasion.

 Locals are currently not seeing any large new deliveries of military hardware.
 While single Russian military vehicles and soldiers can be seen at hotels, cafes or shopping centres, most Russian military transports have been reduced to damaged equipment being taken out of Belarus for repairs.

-While some Russian weapon’s systems remain in Belarus, Arestovych noted during his press conference that these are not landing or mechanised units which can perform ground assaults.
+While some Russian weapon systems remain in Belarus, Arestovych noted during his press conference that these are not landing or mechanised units which can perform ground assaults.
 He also called it unlikely that Russia would place a new large number of troops in Belarus.

 What is Lukashenko aiming for?